justsull/Panora/README-Template.md

-# Wanton - the the complete browser screenshot app
+# Wanton - full page screenshot app

 As a product manager, I found myself taking screenshots of a bunch of sites with really long pages (I would then add annotations to the images for my developement and design team).
 Since I was just learning python, I decided to write my own script that could take a screen shot of the full web page.
 Enter Wanton - screenshot full webpages.
 Sense a bunch of modern single page apps leverage a lot of fancy animation, most screenshot apps I discovered wouldnt trigger the animations and would deliver an incomplete picture.
 Not Wanton, it does a good job of capturing the what's really going on.